In a building dedicated to plants, one of my favorite things was an animal. The fish with legs, to be more specific.

 The Garfield Park Conservatory is located at 300 N. Central Park Ave on Chicago’s west side.
 It’s in a fairly sketchy part of town, but you’re fine if you drive there and park in their free lot.
 You can also take the green line train, which is reasonably safe during daylight hours.

 Hours are 9 to 5 everyday, except for Wednesdays, when it offers extended hours from 9 to 8.
 Admission is totally free, though donations are accepted, particularly during special events.
 Photography is allowed and there’s a small gift shop that offers sandwiches and drinks.
 Outside the main facility are a few additional outdoor gardens.
 Most are closed during the winter, but the “City Garden” stays open year-round.
-You can find a map of the grounds here.

 Since the Garfield Park Conservatory is a visual place, the best way to present it is simply to share many of the sights from inside.